Sharp lower error bounds for strong approximation of SDEs with a drift coefficient of H\"older or Sobolev regularity using a Weierstra{\ss} scale: Introduction and main results

-However, the sharpness of \eqref{eul3} in the case $\alpha<1/2$ or $p\not=2$, remained an open question up to now.
-In the present article we close this gap and show that in fact for all $\alpha\in (0,1)$ and all $p\in[1, \infty)$ the $L^p$-error rate $(1+\alpha)/2-$ of the Euler scheme in \eqref{eul3} can essentially not be outperformed in general.
+However, the sharpness of \eqref{eul3} in the case $\alpha<1/2$ or $p\not=2$ remained an open question up to now.
+In the present article, we close this gap and show that in fact for all $\alpha\in (0,1)$ and all $p\in[1, \infty)$ the $L^p$-error rate $(1+\alpha)/2-$ of the Euler scheme in \eqref{eul3} can essentially not be improved in general, even when numerical methods based on finitely many evaluations and finitely many integrals of $W$ are used.
 More formally, the following lower bound is our second main result.

-\begin{theorem} For every $\alpha \in (0,1)$, every $p \in [1,\infty)$ and every $\eps \in (0, \infty)$ there exist $c\in (0,\infty)$ and a bounded $\mu\in \bigcap_{q\ge \min(p,2)}W^{\alpha,q}(\R)$ with $\mu\in C^\alpha(\R)$ and $\mu\in \bigcap_{q\ge 1} L^q(\R)$ such that for all $n\in\N$,
+\begin{theorem} For every $\alpha \in (0,1)$, every $p \in [1,\infty)$ and every $\eps \in (0, \infty)$ there exist $c\in (0,\infty)$ and a bounded $\mu\in \bigcap_{q\ge \min(p,2)} \mathsf W^{\alpha,q}(\R)$ with $\mu\in C^\alpha(\R)$ and $\mu\in \bigcap_{q\ge 1} L^q(\R)$ such that for all $n\in\N$,

 where $\gamma_p=\tfrac{2}{\min(p,2)^2}$. \end{theorem}